SFERS offers three types of retirement benefits for miscellaneous safety members:

 |at least age 50 with 5 or more years of service credit|

-Request an Estimate of your Benefits
+Estimate your Benefits

 Apply for Service Retirement

-— Schedule a counseling appointment.
-Access our online Retirement Appointment Scheduler via mySFERS secure member portal.
-Counseling sessions are reserved for members who are qualified for service retirement and can last up to two hours (up to three hours for group sessions), so please plan accordingly.
+— Meet with a Retirement Counselor: counseling sessions are reserved for members who are qualified for service retirement to complete the retirement application process.
+Sessions are conducted by phone and can last up to two hours, so please plan accordingly.

-— Bring the following materials to the counseling appointment:
+— Gather the following materials for the counseling appointment:

-- • Picture ID
+• Valid Picture ID or Passport

-Your effective retirement date cannot be earlier than the first day of the month in which you file a retirement application with SFERS.
+Your effective retirement date cannot be earlier than the first day of the month in which you file a retirement application with SFERS